Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 Performance and sound

 I had no noticeable lag with my Android phone (which is a few years old), which amazed me.
 Over the years, I have had many problems with latency on computers and laptops.
-I cannot guarantee you will not have problems, but if your phone is newer than mine, I am sure it will work fine!
+It will work if your phone is newer than mine, but I can’t guarantee it.

 The sounds are really quite impressive.
 The piano does have that programmed sound, but no more than most other MIDI pianos on the market.
 The synthesizers and strings are also a lot of fun.